neurodata/treeple/doc/install.rst

 # activate the virtual environment and install necessary packages to build from source

     conda activate sklearn-dev
-    conda install -c conda-forge numpy scipy cython joblib threadpoolctl pytest compilers llvm-openmp poetry
+    conda install -c conda-forge numpy scipy cython joblib threadpoolctl pytest compilers llvm-openmp

 Next, `sktree` from source:

-    pip install -e .
+    pip install .[build]

     # if editing Cython files
     pip install --verbose --no-build-isolation --editable .

-To install the package from github, clone the repository and then `cd` into the directory.
-You can then use `poetry` to install:
+To install the package from github, clone the repository and then `cd` into the directory.:

-    poetry install
+    ./spin build

-    # if you would like an editable install of dodiscover for dev purposes
+    # if you would like an editable install of scikit-tree for dev purposes
-    pip install -e .
+    pip install --verbose --no-build-isolation --editable .

     pip install https://api.github.com/repos/neurodata/scikit-tree/zipball/main